1. PURPOSE AND PHILOSOPHY

 Primary source materials adopted by the Board under paragraph 5.2.2 must be reviewed annually by the Board.

-6. HEALTH EDUCATION INSTRUCTION
+Back to Top6.
+HEALTH EDUCATION INSTRUCTION

-Refusal skills; and
+Refusal skills;

-The harmful effects of pornography.
+The harmful effects of pornography; and

 The instruction described in subsection 6.1 must stress

-The importance of abstinence from all sexual activity before marriage and fidelity after marriage as methods for preventing certain communicable diseases; and
+The importance of abstinence from all sexual activity before marriage and fidelity after marriage as methods for

 The advocacy of premarital or extramarital sexual activity;